Guide

 GoldDXY−0.51● normal

-Rolling Pearson · 30d / 60d / 90d · yfinance · vs norm = z-score vs 252d
+Rolling Pearson · 30d / 60d / 90d · daily OHLC · vs norm = z-score vs 252d

 CB Rate Expectations

-Forward-looking rate expectations for all eight G8 central banks at their next scheduled meeting, sourced from OIS (Overnight Index Swap) and futures market pricing — not analyst forecasts, not editorial opinion.
+Forward-looking rate expectations for all eight major central banks at their next scheduled meeting, sourced from OIS (Overnight Index Swap) and futures market pricing — not analyst forecasts, not editorial opinion.
 This panel is distinct from the CB Rates table above it: the CB Rates table shows what the rate is today; this panel shows what the market expects the rate to become at the next meeting.
 FX reacts to expectations, not to the current rate — which is why this signal matters at the margin.

 Each Bias field is computed from the overnight rate market specific to that currency: